WEBSITE TERMS AND CONDITIONS FOR SALE OF PROGRAMMES

 - To be eligible to receive the referral reward, you must be a current active student or an alumnus.

 - All information in the form must be completed.
 Any incorrect information may result in cancellation of the referral reward.

 - The referral reward will be paid within 30 days after the referee paid half of the total tuition fee.

 - University of Sunderland in Hong Kong reserves the right to amend and change the terms and conditions without prior notice.

 - In case of any disputes, the decisions of the University of Sunderland in Hong Kong shall be the final and conclusive decision.

 ADMISSIONS COMPLAINTS AND APPEALS

-Applicants cannot appeal against academic judgment.
+Applicants cannot appeal against the academic judgment.
 However, if additional relevant information emerges that was not available at the time of the original application, the application may be reconsidered.

-Applicants may complain if they are dissatisfied with or have a specific concern about the services offered by University of Sunderland in Hong Kong.
+Applicants may complain if they are dissatisfied with or have a specific concern about the services offered by the University of Sunderland in Hong Kong.
 Complaints should be made in writing to the Head of Admissions.
 If the complaint is regarding the Head of Admissions, the written complaint should be addressed to the Director of Academic Affairs.
 Click here to visit our contact page.

 The appeals/complaints procedure of the awarding University for the course for which you are applying will apply as appropriate, details of which can be found on the awarding University’s website and are available on request from your admissions advisor.